EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 • Credit profile.
 UAE banks use the Al Etihad Credit Bureau (AECB) score.
 A score above 680 typically gets standard rates.
 Below 600 can add meaningful premium or result in outright decline.
 Check your AECB score before applying.

 The most effective way to get a better rate is to get pre-approvals from two or three banks simultaneously and share competing offers with your preferred lender.
 Banks will often match or beat a competitor's rate rather than lose the deal.
-Processing fees (0.5% to 1% of the loan) are also negotiable and sometimes waived entirely for larger loans.
+The bank arrangement fee is negotiable too: it runs 0% to 1% of the loan, several lenders in the table above charge nothing at all, and a broker can usually talk the rest down.

 When UAE mortgage rates are expected to move next